randerzander/HiveToPhoenix/README.md

 Apache Hive is a data warehouse style SQL engine for Apache Hadoop.
 Apache Phoenix is a SQL interface on top of Apache HBase.
 While Hive is great at executing batch and large-scale analytical queries, HBase's indexed lookups will be faster for record counts of up to a few million rows (specific count depends on a variety of factors).

-The HiveToPhoenix artifact is intended to be used as a reusable application for executing queries against Hive tables and saving results to Phoenix tables.
-It requires an input properties file and relies on SparkSQL's DataFrames to make Hive->Phoenix data movement easy.
+The HiveToPhoenix artifact is intended to be used as a reusable application for executing queries against Hive tables and saving results to Phoenix tables (and vice versa).
+It requires an input properties file and relies on SparkSQL's DataFrames to make data movement easy.

 The job properties (job.props) file takes the typical Java Properties file format:
 ```